NeuromatchAcademy/course-content/paper.md

 | W1D4  _Generalized Linear Models_ | W2D4  _Dynamic Networks_         | W3D4  _Reinforcement Learning_ |
 | W1D5  _Dimensionality Reduction_  | W2D5  _Project Day 2_            | W3D5  _Network Causality_      |

 **Table 1.
 2021 Neuromatch Academy Topics.** _Organized chronologically by week (W) and day of week (D), e.g. week 2 day 4 = W2D4.
 In addition, there are two days of preparatory instruction in coding Python, the materials for which can be found in W0D1 for 2020.
-The schedule shown here is from 2021, which was updated by dropping Modeling Practice day and a second Deep Learning day in favour of two dedicated project days and changing the order to group topics better conceptually._
+The schedule shown here is from 2021, which was updated by dropping Modeling Practice day (old W1D2) and a second Deep Learning day (old W3D5) in favour of two dedicated project days and changing the order to group topics better conceptually.
+The content for these two days can still be found [here](https://github.com/NeuromatchAcademy/course-content/releases/tag/NMA2020)._

 Each instruction module (day) consists of 1) an introductory lecture (~30 minutes) that broaches the topic to students and explains the general approach, followed by 2) hands-on tutorials in the form of several ipython notebooks (~3 hours) with code-completion assignments and answers, and further instruction through embedded micro-lectures, and finally 3) an outro lecture (~30 minutes) to recapitulate the covered material and provide an outlook on its applicability to neuroscience research.
 Each day is meant to instruct the basics of a given topic and further readings are supplied.